joemidgett/JDelay/README.md

 ## Building
 1. Clone or download this repository
 2. Download and install [JUCE](https://juce.com/).
 This project uses the "Projucer" application from the JUCE website
-3. Open JVerb.jucer file with Projucer
+3. Open JDelay.jucer file with Projucer
 4. Open and build project in Visual Studio (Windows), Xcode (Mac), or Makefile (Linux)